akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 # Where is the product grid?

-To access your products: click on the `Products` menu.
+To access your products: click on `Products`.
 You will land on the product grid.

 This page contains all information you need to start working on your catalog: your products, your categories, some filters, and locales.